 Greek.
 Hebrew.
 Latin.
 These three languages are important to biblical beginnings.

-At Concordia University Chicago, we offer a Theological Languages program in which you can earn a major or minor in biblical languages.
-You will study Greek, Hebrew and Latin—learning to communicate, comprehend and write each language.
-Students interested in this program often pursue careers as pastors, vicars, professors and language experts.
+Concordia University Chicago offers a Theological Languages program in which you can earn a major or minor in biblical languages.
+You will study Greek, Hebrew and Latin-learning to communicate, comprehend and write each language.
+Students interested in this program often pursue careers as pastors, professors and language experts.

 Our bachelor of arts degree in theological languages is a broad-basis baccalaureate program that prepares students as future teachers, satisfies career options and is excellent preparation for students interested in continuing education at the graduate level.
 Our courses offer in-depth studies in Greek, Hebrew and Latin.